antarctica/ansible-apache/README.md

 These files can be templated, assembled or copied as needed, using a `.conf` file extension.
 They **SHOULD** be stored in the directory set by the `apache_available_configs_dir` variable (by convention this is `/etc/apache2/config-available`).

 To enable these additional configuration files create a (soft) symbolic link to the directory set by the `apache_enabled_configs_dir` variable, (by convention this is `/etc/apache2/config-enabled/*.conf`).
-Virtualhost files created by this role are configured to include all configuration files (using the `.conf` file extension) inside the `apache_enabled_configs_dir` directory.
+Virtual host files created by this role are configured to include all configuration files (using the `.conf` file extension) inside the `apache_enabled_configs_dir` directory.

 [1] See the *additional_configuration block or additional configuration feature* sub-section of the *Virtual host template* section for more details on when to use this feature.